 - Are in good standing with the home institution

-Only members of Western Sydney University are eligible to use materials placed in Reserve Collections.
+Only current members of Western Sydney University are eligible to use materials placed in Reserve Collections.

-Borrowing privileges and loan periods will be as determined from time to time and so detailed in official Western Sydney University Library publications.
+Borrowing privileges and loan periods will be as determined from time to time and so detailed on the Library website and in official Western Sydney University Library publications.

-The University Librarian or her/his nominee may vary the loan period for any item, or may recall an item at any time.
+The Executive Director, Library or her/his nominee may vary the loan period for any item, or may recall an item at any time.
 When an item is recalled, the date stipulated on the recall notice becomes the date due.

 Failure to return a borrowed item on or before the due date or time, or failure to return a recalled item within one week of the request, will incur a late fee.
-The fee is payable on each overdue item at a rate approved by the Board of Trustees from time to time.
-All borrowing and renewal privileges will be suspended pending return of overdue items and payment of late fees.
+The fee is payable on each overdue item at a rate approved by the Board of Trustees from time to time and advertised in the Library Borrowing Conditions.
+All borrowing and renewal privileges will be suspended pending return of overdue items and payment of late fees if fees total $10 or more.
 Such privileges will be reinstated when the debt is paid.

 Where material has been lost or returned damaged or not returned after a reasonable period, the user is required to pay the cost of repair or replacement of the material together with a service charge levied to cover the cost of administrative processes involved.

-The University Librarian reserves the right to apply the actual replacement cost where the material to be replaced is of a value deemed to be well in excess of the standard fee.
+The Executive Director, Library reserves the right to apply the actual replacement cost where the material to be replaced is of a value deemed to be well in excess of the standard fee.